Baseflow/InteractiveMediaAdsXamarin/README.md

 # InteractiveMediaAdsXamarin

-IMA Android SDK v3 for Xamarin
+The IMA Android SDK v3 enables developers to create Android apps that request and track VAST ads.